rfhtorres28/youtube_statistics_analysis/README.md

  3. Which country has the highest unemployment rate and gross tertiary enrollment ratio?

 ### Last Phase
   For each questions, I used group-by with aggregation method and created a table for it.
-Each resulting table was transferred to Power Bi for Data Visualization.
+Each resulting table was transferred to Power BI for Data Visualization.

 ## Python Data Cleaning Process
 Notebook file for Data Cleaning is uploaded in the repository section.